Nourish - Candida Overgrowth – Dietary Changes (Part Two)

 Ok, take a deep breath.

 Don’t worry, this isn’t a life sentence.
-One day, you will be able to bring most of these foods back in moderate amounts, as you’ve rebuilt your whole gut microbiome.
+One day, you will be able to bring most of these foods back in moderate amounts slowly as you’ve rebuilt your whole gut microbiome.
 But for now, you really want to cut it down and remove.

 I’m not going to sugar coat it (excuse the pun!).
 It may be a little challenging when you begin, but you’ll get there.
 The most important thing is to stick through it, even through the rough parts.

-The first few weeks of the candida diet may feel like going through withdrawal since you are essentially detoxing.
+The first few weeks of the dietary changes on the anti-candida diet may feel like going through withdrawal since you are essentially detoxing.
 You may feel cranky, tired, anxious, achy and moody and want to give up.
 But don’t.
 You’ll make it through the other end.

-I know this can all sound very overwhelming, so I really encourage you to have a look at the book The Body Ecology Diet by Donna Gates for a thorough run through of how to incorporate this diet in to your life.
+I know this can all sound very overwhelming, so I really encourage you to have a look at the book The Body Ecology Diet by Donna Gates for a thorough run-through of how to incorporate these dietary changes into your life.
 Otherwise, a google search will help you out further with recipes and how to reintroduce foods slowly based on your symptoms.

 What can I eat?